valentina-s/cse-stat-416-sp20/index.md

 * CSE 143 or CSE 160 (programming experience); and STAT 311 or STAT 390 (prob & stats experience).

 If you are missing some of the prerequisite material, you are responsible to learn it on your own (check out the [resources]({{base.url}}resources/) page).

+---
+## Assessment

+Here is how your grade will be calculated:

+* Homeworks: 80%
+	* Programming Portion: 60%
+	* Concept Portion: 20%
+* Final Exam: 20%

+This maps to the 4.0 grade scale roughly as follows.
+You will get at least the grade below for the percentages shown:

+* 90% at least 3.5
+* 85% at least 3.0
+* 80% at least 2.5
+* 75% at least 2.0
+* 70% at least 1.5
+* 60% at least 0.7